Aegiq/lightworks/docs/source/getting_started.rst

     print(results)
     # Output: {State(|2,0>): 4990, State(|0,2>): 5010}

-Alternatively, we can use the ``show`` method to quickly create a plot of the measured output states.
+Alternatively, we can use the ``plot`` method to quickly create a plot of the measured output states.

 .. code-block:: Python

-    results.plot(show = True)
+    results.plot()

 .. image:: assets/getting_started_demo_plot.png
     :scale: 100%